CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-07-30-configuration-management.markdown

 ---
 All systems rely on some form of configuration data.
 Fully immutable systems, where configuration is baked in at build time, may work for container based environments where re-deployment is relatively easy, but in other systems the configuration interface forms a significant part of the attack surface, and misconfiguration, whether accidental or malicious, is a major sources of security vulnerabilities.
+For example the recent CrowdStrike outage was caused by a bug in an in-kernel parser that crashed when given an new configuration value.

 The solution in many cases is to create an often complex trust model around and within the configuration interface to limit and control configuration changes, where the complexity itself adds to the threat profile.
 The threat profile is further increased when we consider the need to process serialised data which may itself be compromised.